MrAlexSee/InterviewTopics/README.md

 * [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common, known method.

-* [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae): substitution failure is not an error.
+* [SFINAE](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/SFINAE): substitution failure is not an error.
+Removes functions which do not yield valid template instantiations from a set of overloaded functions.

 * [SOLID](https://en.wikipedia.org/wiki/SOLID): single responsibility (per class), open/closed (open for extension, closed for modification, e.g., inheritance), Liskov substitution (subclass can be used as if it were its parent), interface segregation (expose only the required methods to clients), dependency inversion (program to an interface, not to an implementation).